Trump's Roger Stone power play reveals a presidency unleashed - KTVZ

 Trump’s comment ignored the fact that as he often has in other contexts, he made his move on Stone in plain sight — in a tweet — rather than in some suspicious behind-the-scenes intervention.

-Even if the Justice Department was not reacting directly to the President’s tweet, the impression that it was is just as damaging.
+Even if the Justice Department was not reacting directly to the President’s desires, the impression that it was is just as damaging.

 The impartial administration of justice does not just require actual separation between politics and the law.
 The Justice Department’s reputation and the credibility of the rule of law rests on the impression that such a situation prevails.